-Forensic pathologist Melineck noted that it was "highly probable that this self-inflicted wound given the scene and the circumstances of the case" [8].
-It appears likely that Melineck did not closely examine the scene images, otherwise she could not have come to this conclusion.
+Forensic pathologist 1 noted that it was "highly probable that this self-inflicted wound given the scene and circumstances of the case" [8].
+Even if she did examine the scene images she was not familiar with bloodstain pattern analysis.

-When forensic pathologist Weedn was asked if Billey Joe Johnson killed himself, he replied, that it was "highly probable-whether intentionally or accidentally."
-But when asked if "someone else may have shot him," Dr. Weedn noted, "this really requires looking at all the case information, which I do not have the time to do" [9].
-It appears that at least three forensic pathologists who offered opinions as to the manner of death came to opinions without examining the scene or scene images.
+When forensic pathologist 2 was asked if Billey Joe Johnson killed himself, he replied, that it was "highly probable-whether intentionally or accidentally."
+But when asked if "someone else may have shot him," he noted, "this really requires looking at all the case information, which I do not have the time to do" [9].